goreleaser/goreleaser/www/docs/customization/templates.md

-`.CommitDate`         |the UTC commit date in RFC 3339 format `.CommitTimestamp`    |the UTC commit date in Unix format `.GitURL`             |the git remote url
+`.CommitDate`         |the UTC commit date in RFC 3339 format `.CommitTimestamp`    |the UTC commit date in Unix format `.GitURL`             |the git remote url `.IsGitDirty`         |whether or not current git state is dirty.
+Since v1.19.
 `.Major`              |the major part of the version[^tag-is-semver] `.Minor`              |the minor part of the version[^tag-is-semver] `.Patch`              |the patch part of the version[^tag-is-semver]